How To Fill Out The Ohio Articles of Organization

 The first step in filling out the Ohio Operating Agreement is to pick a business name.

-There are a couple of requirements when choosing an Ohio LLC name.
+There are some requirements when choosing an Ohio LLC name.

 1. The name of your LLC must not be too similar to the name of another business entity already registered with the state of Ohio.
-You can verify name availability by doing an Ohio LLC name search with the Ohio Secretary of State to be sure the LLC name is available.
+If you aren’t ready to file yet, you can verify name availability by doing an Ohio LLC name search in the search box to be sure the LLC name is available.

 2. The name of the LLC must include one of the following entity identifiers at the end of the business name: